asiapacificforum/nhrihub/README.md

 Run the main application integration test suite with:
     rspec spec/features
 Each of the modules includes its own integration tests.
-The rails_helper from the main app is included in the module spec/features tests, so the same testing environment applies.
+The rails_helper from the main app is included Each module also includes translation files in its config/locales directory, and for javascript in lib/assets/javascripts/locales in the module spec/features tests, so the same testing environment applies.
 Note that phantomjs 2.0.0 has issues with file uploading (see https://github.com/teampoltergeist/poltergeist/issues/594).
 So use phantomjs 1.9.2 for headless testing.